markellisdev/bangazon-llc-orientation-exercises/README.md

 # Bangazon, LLC Orientation-Exercises
 Introductory exercises for Python back end at Nashville Software School

-This is a collection of exercises to prepare Nashville Software School students to work for the Bangazon company using Python and Django.
+This is a collection of exercises I completed while preparing to work for the Bangazon company using Python and Django.

+Bangazon is a fictitious company created by Nashville Software School to teach development under simulated employment conditions.